dptww1/sbg_inv_be/docs/database.md

 | inserted_at | timestamp |
 | updated_at | timestamp |

-`name_override` is set when the profile name doesn't match the character name.n
+`name_override` is set when the profile name doesn't match the character name.

+`book` should be named `book_id` but it used to be an enumerated type and so the legacy name persists.

 For online resources, only `url` is needed.